Guest Composer and Clinician

 And now he’s best known for his work on the future of classical music.
 He’s been called “the voice of the revolution” — someone who advocates and helps to instigate the many changes sweeping through the field today.
 He teaches about the future of classical music at Juilliard, has written an influential blog on the subject, and has done projects with major symphony orchestras.
 As a consultant he’s had clients ranging from individual artists to the DePauw University School of Music, where he worked intensively with students, faculty, and the dean, helping the school put in place its radical new curriculum.

 He lives in Washington with his wife, Anne Midgette, the classical music critic of the Washington Post.
-They have a seven year-old son, Rafael — Rafa for short — whose favorite music for a while was Michael Jackson and the Hamilton score, though now he’s moved on to current pop by Katy Perry and Kanye West.
-He once organized his parents into a band, and — though he’s never heard of Charles Ives — once set three musical toys playing at once, turned to his dad, and said, “That’s cool!”
+They have a six year-old son, Rafael, who loves to play Michael Jackson on the family’s Amazon Echo.
+And who — though he’s never heard of Charles Ives — once set three musical toys playing at once, turned to his dad, and said, “That’s cool!”